BlueAcornInc/aio-commerce-bazaarvoice/README.md

 ## Development

-For detailed instructions on setting up your development environment, testing, and contributing^2^ to this App Builder extension, please refer to our dedicated development guide.
+For detailed instructions on setting up your development environment, testing, and contributing to this App Builder extension, please refer to our dedicated development guide.

 [**`DEVELOPMENT.md`**](DEVELOPMENT.md)